History of rape: Modern reevaluation

 In 1563, the Council of Trent expressly declared that legal Catholic marriages had to be done with consent of both parties, but did not require parental consent, essentially declaring forced marriages invalid.
 This was not universally accepted: for example, in France, women were not granted the right to marry without parental consent until 1793.

 The criminal justice system of many countries was widely regarded as unfair to sexual assault victims.
 Both sexist stereotypes and common law combined to make rape a "criminal proceeding on which the victim and her behavior were tried rather than the defendant".

 Adult women were often extremely reluctant to bring up charges of rape: public admission of having been raped was severely damaging to one's social standing, courts tended to be skeptical of the charges, conviction rates were low, and, in the event that the accusation could not be proved, the victim could then be accused of committing adultery with the rapist (traditionally a serious offense that could have been punished by mutilation or even death).
 Certain classes of women, such as prostitutes, were banned from raising accusations of rape altogether.

 In the United States, before and during the American Civil War when chattel slavery was widespread, laws against rape were focused primarily on instances of black men raping white women, real or imagined.
 The penalty for such a crime in many jurisdictions was death or castration.
 The rape of a black woman, by any man, was considered legal.
 In some states during the 1950s, a white woman having consensual sex with a black man was considered rape.

 Since the 1970s, many changes have occurred in the perception of sexual assault due in large part to the feminist movement and its public characterization of rape as a crime of power and control rather than purely of sex.
 In some countries the women's liberation movement of the 1970s created the first rape crisis centers.
-This movement was led by the National Organization for Women.
-One of the first two rape crisis centers, the D.C.
+This movement was led by the National Organization for Women in the U.S. One of the first two rape crisis centers in the United States, the D.C.
 Rape Crisis Center, opened in 1972.
 It was created to promote sensitivity and understanding of rape and its effects on the victim.